Carvana Co. (NYSE:CVNA) Director Neha Parikh Sells 1,200 Shares

 Carvana Co.
-(NYSE:CVNA) Director Neha Parikh sold 1,200 shares of Carvana stock in a transaction on Monday, August 9th.
-The stock was sold at an average price of $343.75, for a total transaction of $412,500.00.
-Following the transaction, the director now directly owns 44,723 shares of the company’s stock, valued at $15,373,531.25.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+(NYSE:CVNA) Director Neha Parikh sold 1,200 shares of the company’s stock in a transaction that occurred on Monday, August 9th.
+The stock was sold at an average price of $343.75, for a total value of $412,500.00.
+Following the completion of the sale, the director now owns 44,723 shares in the company, valued at approximately $15,373,531.25.
+The transaction was disclosed in a filing with the SEC, which is available at this link.

-Several hedge funds have recently modified their holdings of CVNA.
-Baillie Gifford & Co. boosted its position in Carvana by 25.2% in the second quarter.
-Baillie Gifford & Co. now owns 7,806,561 shares of the company’s stock valued at $2,356,175,000 after buying an additional 1,569,995 shares during the last quarter.
-Jennison Associates LLC raised its stake in shares of Carvana by 59.6% during the 1st quarter.
-Jennison Associates LLC now owns 5,111,023 shares of the company’s stock worth $1,341,132,000 after buying an additional 1,908,755 shares during the period.
-BlackRock Inc. raised its stake in shares of Carvana by 8.1% during the 2nd quarter.
-BlackRock Inc. now owns 4,231,861 shares of the company’s stock worth $1,277,259,000 after buying an additional 316,844 shares during the period.
-Spruce House Partnership LLC acquired a new position in shares of Carvana during the 1st quarter worth approximately $1,040,013,000.
-Finally, CAS Investment Partners LLC raised its stake in shares of Carvana by 3.1% during the 1st quarter.
-CAS Investment Partners LLC now owns 3,305,028 shares of the company’s stock worth $867,239,000 after buying an additional 100,000 shares during the period.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in CVNA.
+Spruce House Partnership LLC purchased a new position in shares of Carvana during the 1st quarter worth $1,040,013,000.
+Jennison Associates LLC boosted its holdings in Carvana by 59.6% during the 1st quarter.
+Jennison Associates LLC now owns 5,111,023 shares of the company’s stock valued at $1,341,132,000 after acquiring an additional 1,908,755 shares during the period.
+Baillie Gifford & Co. boosted its holdings in Carvana by 25.2% during the 2nd quarter.
+Baillie Gifford & Co. now owns 7,806,561 shares of the company’s stock valued at $2,356,175,000 after acquiring an additional 1,569,995 shares during the period.
+BlackRock Inc. boosted its holdings in Carvana by 14.0% during the 1st quarter.
+BlackRock Inc. now owns 3,915,017 shares of the company’s stock valued at $1,027,301,000 after acquiring an additional 482,239 shares during the period.
+Finally, Third Point LLC purchased a new position in Carvana during the 1st quarter valued at about $104,960,000.
 Institutional investors and hedge funds own 50.55% of the company’s stock.

 Carvana Company Profile